Lasbela District

-As per the 2023 Pakistani census, Lasbela has a population of 298,092.
-Its economy is predominantly based on fishing, agriculture, and livestock rearing, supplemented by mineral extraction, particularly limestone and gypsum, which contribute to regional industrial activity.
-The district is also historically important, with a strategic role during the British colonial period.
+As per the 2023 Pakistani census, Lasbela had a population of 298,092.

 Lasbela experiences a hot and humid subtropical climate, with summer temperatures frequently exceeding 45 C, while winters remain relatively mild, ranging from 10 C to 20 C. Rainfall is scarce, typically ranging from 60 mm to 100 mm annually.

-The principal languages spoken are Balochi and Lasi (a dialect of Sindhi), reflecting the area's ethnolinguistic diversity.
-The town Uthal serves as the district's administrative headquarters.
+The principal languages spoken are Balochi and Lasi (a dialect of Sindhi).
+The town of Uthal serves as the district's administrative headquarters.

-Lasbela's varied landscape includes coastal and mountainous features, such as Sapat Beach, Kund Malir, Golden Beach, and Sonmiani Bay of the Arabian Sea, as well as the rugged terrain and seasonal waterfalls found in Kanraj, in the Kirthar Mountains, where minerals are extracted, like in Duddar.

 History

 The early history of Lasbela is for most parts obscure, until the rise of Aliani family of Jamotes in the 18th century.
 In the early 7th century CE, the ruler of Armanbel (present-day Bela) was a Buddhist known as Samani, who descended from the governors appointed by Rai Sahiras, the maharaja of Sind.
 When Chach of Aror marched to Makran he was cordially received at Bela, and the ruler of Bela pledged his loyalty to him.

 The district lied on the route taken by Muhammad ibn al-Qasim during his invasion of Sind.
 It later formed part of the walayat al-Sind during the Caliphate period.

-Afterwards the Sindhi dynasties of Sumra and Samma appear to have held control of Lasbela.
-Sammas were overthrown by Shah Hussein Arghun in 1523, and the subsequent history of Lasbela is lost in obscurity, although the local clans of Gujars, Runjha, Gunga and Burfat are believed to have exercised a semi-independent control of the region.
+Afterwards the Sindhi dynasties of Soomra and Samma appear to have held control of Lasbela.
+Sammas were overthrown by Shah Hussein Arghun in 1523, However Lasbela remained under Local Sindhi Sammat Clans such as Roonjha, Burfat, Gunga are believed to have exercised a semi-independent control of the region.

 In 1742–1743, Jam Ali Khan, the chief of the Jamote tribe from the Koreja Family of Samma Dynasty, established his control over Lasbela with the help of Khan of Kalat.
 His descendants, known as Jam of Lasbela, ruled the state until 1947, when Jam Ghulam Qadir Khan acceded to Pakistan.
 In 1960 Lasbela was combined with Karachi to form Karachi-Bela Division.
 It was returned to Kalat Division in 1972.
 Hub District was carved out of Lasbela in 2022.